 Here’s a quick guide to fine Asian rice noodles, which are marketed under a dazzling number of names: rice-sticks, rice vermicelli, bifun, mei fun, mi fén, bun, sen mae, mai fun, bee hoon, and more.
 Find lots of tips here on how to cook and use them.

-Imported from Asia under any of these names, these fine noodles usually come in 8-ounce packages or boxes.
+Imported from Asia under these various names, fine noodles usually come in 8-ounce packages or boxes.
 They’re used extensively in many Southeast Asian cuisines, most often in stir-fries, soups, and in summer rolls.

 Thin rice noodles have the same mild flavor as white rice and a tender texture when cooked.
 Those who are wheat- or gluten-intolerant can use these noodles as a substitute for wheat noodles in Asian recipes.

 Where to find them: Thin rice noodles can be found in the global foods aisle of well-stocked supermarkets as well as natural food stores and Asian groceries.
 Just as they’re marketed under various names, there are dozens of brands, imported from Thailand, Vietnam, China, and other Asian countries.

 This is just one of many, many brands

 There are a few ways to cook rice noodles.
 One is to soak the bundles in cold water for 15 to 20 minutes, then separate the noodles and into manageable lengths.